Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels: Numerical Experiments

-In this section, we demonstrate our generalization bound (Proposition~\ref{prop::gen_bound_SGLD}) through numerical experiments on the MNIST dataset \citep{lecun1998gradient}, CIFAR-10 dataset \citep{krizhevsky2009learning}, and SVHN dataset \citep{netzer2011reading}, showing that it can predict the behavior of the true generalization gap.
+In this section, we demonstrate our generalization bound (Proposition~\ref{prop::gen_bound_SGLD}) through numerical experiments on the MNIST data set \citep{lecun1998gradient}, CIFAR-10 data set \citep{krizhevsky2009learning}, and SVHN data set \citep{netzer2011reading}, showing that it can predict the behavior of the true generalization gap.

-\paragraph{Corrupted labels.}
+\subsection{Corrupted Labels}

-As observed in \citet{zhang2016understanding}, DNNs have the potential to memorize the entire training dataset even when a large portion of the labels are corrupted.
+As observed in \citet{zhang2016understanding}, DNNs have the potential to memorize the entire training data set even when a large portion of the labels are corrupted.
 For networks with identical architecture, those trained using true labels have better generalization capability than those ones trained using corrupted labels, although both of them achieve perfect training accuracy.
 Unfortunately, distribution-independent bounds, such as the ones using VC-dimension, may not be able to capture this phenomenon because they are invariant for both true data and corrupted data.
 In contrast, our bound quantifies this empirical observation, exhibiting a lower value on networks trained on true labels compared to ones trained on corrupted labels (Figure~\ref{Fig::label_corruption}).